AndyJWil/AndyJWil/README.md

-- 👋 Hi, I’m @AndyWilAstro
+- 👋 Hi, I’m @AndyJWil
 - 👀 I’m interested in astronomy.
 - 🌱 I’m currently a PhD student using Python to create a machine learning tool.
 - 📫 How to reach me ...